2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: T, S, LB

 What do winners do?
 Make winning moves.
-Tackle was the most important position to fill when it comes to protecting Patrick Mahomes and the Chiefs could have a generational talent in Simmons.
+Tackle was the most important position to fill when it comes to protecting Patrick Mahomes, and the Chiefs could have the best tackle in the draft in Simmons, who is coming off a sending-ended knee injury.

 Fantasy impact?
-The protection of Mahomes in a more complete line will boost his fantasy numbers and give more opportunities for Isiah Pacheco to add to his yards per carry.
+The protection of Mahomes in a more complete line will boost his fantasy numbers and enhance the run game.